9. Designing functions#

 stopifnot(is.finite(n), n > 0)

-will all be accepted as 4
+This way, "4" and c(4.9, 100) will all be accepted as 4[1].

 Note

-Example exercises related to improving the consistency of base R’s argument handling in different domains include the vctrs and stringx packages[5].
+(*) Example exercises related to improving the consistency of base R’s argument handling in different domains include the vctrs and stringx packages.
 Can these contributions be justified?

-a vectorised mathematical function (empty vectors? non-numeric inputs? what if it is equipped with the
+• a vectorised mathematical function (empty vector? non-numeric input? what if it is equipped with the names attribute? what if it has other ones?);

-attribute? what if it has other ones?);an aggregation function (what about missing values? empty vectors?);
+• an aggregation function (what about missing values? empty vector?);

-a function vectorised with regard to two arguments (elementwise vectorisation? recycling rule? only scalar vs vector or vector vs vector of the same length allowed? what if one argument is a row vector and the other is a column vector);
+• a function vectorised with regard to two arguments (elementwise vectorisation? recycling rule? only scalar vs vector, or vector vs vector of the same length allowed? what if one argument is a row vector and the other is a column vector?);

-a function vectorised with respect to all arguments (really all? maybe some exceptions are necessary?);
+• a function vectorised with respect to all arguments (really all? maybe some exceptions are necessary?);

-a function vectorised with respect to the first argument but not the second (why such a restriction? when?).
+• a function vectorised with respect to the first argument but not the second (why such a restriction? when?).

 Find a few functions that match each case.

-9.2.2.
-Putting outputs into context#
+9.1.2.
+Putting outputs into context

+Our functions do not exist in a vacuum.
+We should put them into a much broader context: how can they be combined with other tools?
 As a general rule, we ought to generate outputs of a predictable kind.
 This way, we can easily deduce what will happen in the code chunks that utilise them.

 Some base R functions do not adhere to this rule for the sake of (questionable) users’ convenience.
 We will meet a few of them in Chapter 11 and Chapter 12.
 In particular, sapply and the underlying simplify2array, can return a list, an atomic vector, or a matrix.